Don't Go Yet

-Upon its release, "Don't Go Yet" received positive reviews from critics.
-It reached the top-ten in six additional countries, as well as the top-twenty in a further seven.
+Upon its release, "Don't Go Yet" was well-received by critics, who compared it to the works of Gloria Estefan.
+Commercially, the song reached the top ten in Puerto Rico, Belgium, the Netherlands, Poland, and Panama, whilst reaching the top twenty in a further seven.

 Background

 Cabello first teased the song on July 14, using her Instagram account by sharing a close-up of her face along with the caption, "listos?" which translates from Spanish to English as "Ready?".
 On July 16, 2021, Camila announced via her social media accounts that "Don't Go Yet" would be released on July 23.
 Alongside the announcement, she also revealed the song's cover artwork.
 The singer is seen wearing a large earring and black outfit teamed with long black gloves.
 The following week, Cabello continued giving teasers from the "Don't Go Yet" music video.

 According to Cabello, both the song and music video were influenced by "Cuban-Mexican family parties from her childhood, where 'everybody eats dinner, and then after you put on a little cheap disco ball with lights and suddenly the living room is the dance floor'".